 There's a limit to the complexity of objects that you can upload to Shapeways: they can have no more than 1 million polygons.
-More polygons than that would quickly become too much work for our servers to handle - especially the upload checks take a lot of computation time.
+More polygons than that quickly become too much work for our servers and printers to handle.

-Some tools like ZBrush aren't exactly frugal with their polycount though, so its easy to run into this limit.
+Some tools like ZBrush can quickly create a high polycount, so its easy to run into this limit.
 Fortunately there's a solution known as polygon reduction (also known as mesh decimation).
 Chances are that your 3D application already has this built-in, otherwise the open source tool MeshLab offers an excellent alternative.
 MeshLab is available for Windows, OSX and Linux.

 The picture below shows the results of a test I did with a small toy car model that had 480,000 faces.
-Down to 120,000 faces, the difference in quality is hardly noticable.
-Below that you'll see the model becoming rougher and rougher (click on the image to see the high-res version):
+Down to 120,000 faces, the difference in quality is hardly noticeable.
+Below that, you'll see the model becoming rougher and rougher (click on the image to see the high-res version):

-Here are what I believe to be the optimal settings:
+Here are the option settings we believe to be optimal:

 If you DO run into inverted normals issues when uploading, try reorienting the normals with the option Filter > Normals, Curvature and Orientation > Re-Orient all faces coherently (note that this will only work for manifold objects).

-.
+Planar simplification: Yes.
 Paolo's comment: 'Add additional simplification constraints that try to preserve the current shape of the triangles.
 It can greatly improve the quality of the shape of the final triangles on perfectly planar portions of the mesh.
 Like the quality threshold it affects the accuracy/complexity ratio.
-Off by default because it is very useful only in particular situations (when you have perfectly flat areas finely tessellated)'
+Off by default because it is very useful only in particular situations like when you have perfectly flat areas finely tessellated.’'